 To me, one of the most compelling arguments you can have when it comes to television is whether the 90s or the 2000s were the prime for sitcoms.
 Both periods had incredible shows that’ll have you laughing your butt off.
 But which is better?

 Thankfully, we don’t have to figure that out today.
 What we do need to figure out, though, is which 2000s sitcoms are the best.
-We’ve picked our ten favorites out of the massive amount of good shows out there.
-And to make it harder, we’ve even put those 10 in order.
+We’ve picked our favorite 2000s TV sitcoms out of the massive amount of good shows out there.

 Note: A show must have had the majority of its run in the 2000s or 2010s.
 For example, King of Queens debuted in 1998, but it ran through much of the 2000s, so it counts.

 The Big Bang Theory is one of those shows you either love or hate.
 Whichever side you’re on, it’s hard to deny the overwhelming popularity of the show.
 I enjoyed it right down to the end.

 Just don’t go into it taking all of the nerd culture too seriously, because some of the show’s portrayal of geeks can rub you the wrong way.

 Curb Your Enthusiasm is quite similar to Seinfeld.
 Seeing as it’s written by Larry David, one of the creators of Seinfeld, the parallels make sense.